wardi/jsonsquared/README.md

 [JSON Lines](http://jsonlines.org) and CSV or Excel format in a sparse style convenient for editing.

 Many libraries exist for converting between JSON and CSV.
-This one makes the assumption that your JSON contains many objects with a similar structure.
-For each value that is a list of objects it is assumed that the objects in the list share a similar structure.
+This library makes the assumption that your JSON contains many objects with a similar structure.
+For each path (list of keys) to a list of objects it is assumed that the objects in the lists share a similar structure.

 Features: